Wendell P. Whalum

 In 1948, Whalum graduated from Booker T. Washington High School in Memphis and entered Morehouse College in Atlanta, Georgia.
 He received the Bachelor of Arts degree from Morehouse College in 1952, the Master of Arts degree from Columbia University in 1953, and the Doctor of Philosophy degree from the University of Iowa in 1965.
 The University of Haiti conferred upon him the Doctor Honoris Causa in 1968.

 After joining the faculty of Morehouse College in the fall of 1953, Dr. Whalum was appointed Director of the Morehouse College Glee Club, which earned national and international acclaim during his thirty-four years of leadership.
-Despite numerous attractive offers of positions at major colleges and universities, he chose to remain at Morehouse, where he spent his entire professional career and achieved an enviable record as a professor and director of both the Band and Glee Club.
+Despite numerous attractive positions offered at major colleges and universities, he chose to remain at Morehouse, where he spent his entire professional career and achieved an enviable record as a professor and director of both the Band and Glee Club.
 He was chairman of the Music Department and Fuller E. Callaway Professor of Music.
 He was elected Faculty Representative to the Morehouse Board of Trustees and the National Alumni Association.
 He was also a Merrill Faculty Travel-Study Grant Abroad recipient and a Danforth Fellow.

 That same year, he took the Glee Club on a State Department tour of five countries in West and East Africa.
 He also prepared the Morehouse College Glee Club and the Atlanta University Center Community Chorus for numerous appearances with the Atlanta Symphony Orchestra.
 He also conducted at major music centers, including the Lincoln Center and the Kennedy Center.
 Dr. Whalum reached legendary fame through his involvement in and contributions to the community.
 He organized and directed the Atlanta University Center Community Chorus and was co-director of the Morehouse-Spelman Chorus.